Cheryl-Kennedy-MacDonald-Psychotherapy

 Inside the Book

-Eight chapters.
+Fifteen chapters.
 Every one of them honest.

 A full life needs more than one place to stand.

-• Self-trustThe ability to hear yourself clearly and believe what you know.
+• Self-trustThe ability to know what you want and maintain your boundaries.

-• MoneyNot as status, but as calm, choice and dignity.
+• MoneyNot as status, but as stability and choice.

 • FriendshipThe women who remind you who you are when you forget.

-• PurposeThe work, creativity or contribution that belongs to you.
+• PurposeThe work, creativity or contribution that is just yours.

 • HealthThe body, mind and nervous system that carry you through.

-• HomeA place, inside and outside yourself, where you feel rooted.
+• HomeA place, inside and outside yourself, where you feel safe and grounded.

 • RomanceBeautiful and welcome.
-But no longer responsible for your entire identity.
+But no longer your entire identity.

-Download the Free Audit
+Take the Free Audit

 The Life You Didn't Plan Self-Audit

-You will also receive occasional emails from Cheryl about women's wellbeing, relationships, self-worth and the book launch.
+You'll also receive occasional emails from Cheryl.
 Unsubscribe at any time.

 Cheryl Kennedy MacDonald

-Cheryl Kennedy MacDonald is a BACP-accredited psychotherapist, women's wellbeing expert, founder of YogaBellies and author of 14 books on women's health, yoga, birth, embodiment and midlife wellbeing.
+Cheryl Kennedy MacDonald is an integrative feminist psychotherapist, women's wellbeing expert, founder of YogaBellies and bestselling author of multiple books on women's health, yoga, birth, embodiment and midlife wellbeing.

-Born in Glasgow and shaped by a lineage of fiercely self-sufficient Scottish women, Cheryl has spent more than 20 years supporting women through the powerful, messy transitions of real life: motherhood, relationships, divorce, ageing, self-worth, sexuality, identity, perimenopause and the question of who a woman becomes when she stops organising herself around everyone else.
+Born in Glasgow and shaped by a lineage of fiercely self-sufficient women, Cheryl has spent more than 20 years supporting women through the powerful, messy transitions of real life: motherhood, relationships, divorce, ageing, self-worth, sexuality, identity, perimenopause and the question of who a woman becomes when she stops organising herself around everyone else.

 Her work brings together psychotherapy, women's wellbeing, body-based wisdom, lived experience and a sharp, warm, very Scottish refusal to dress things up in nonsense.

-BACP Accredited SAC Registered Certified Sex & Couples Therapist
+BACP Accredited SAC Registered Certified Sex & Couples Therapist Feminist Psychotherapist

 A note from me

-I wrote this book because I have sat with too many brilliant women who can run a business, a family, a home, a crisis and everyone else's emotional weather, but still find themselves unsettled by love.
+I wrote this book because I have sat with too many brilliant women who can run a business, a family, a home, a crisis and carry the weight of everyone else's emotional weather, but still find themselves unsettled by love.

-Not because they are foolish.
-Because the stories women inherit around love, marriage, desirability, self-worth and being chosen run very deep.
+This isn't because they are stupid or weak.
+It's because the stories women inherit around love, marriage, desirability, self-worth and being chosen are deeply rooted in history.
 And I know that woman because I have been her too.

-This is not written from some perfect, detached, "I have transcended all this" place.
-God, no. It is written from the reality of being a woman, a mother, a psychotherapist, a divorced woman, a dating woman, a midlife woman โ€” and someone who has spent decades listening to what women say when the room is safe enough for the truth.
+This is not written from some perfect, detached place.
+God, no. It is written from the reality of being a woman, a mother, a psychotherapist, a divorced woman, a dating woman, a midlife woman and someone who has spent decades listening to what women say when the room is safe enough for the truth.

-I do not want women to stop loving.
+I do not want women to leave their partners or stop loving.
 I want women to stop abandoning themselves in order to be loved.
 That is the difference.

 Cheryl xx